 I have an agenda that I use for that, and in general I also do it at work, but when I get home I open the agenda again, that's my time, the time to do everything I plan or just read what I want.

-- How do you get motivated to exercise?
+- Where do you write your to do-list?

 I always carry a backpack with notebook with me.
 I always just put it on a desk so I can easily scribble stuff down or cross them off.